elanticrypt0/milonga/README.md

 # Milonga

-A powerful and flexible Go framework for building modern web applications.
+A powerful, flexible, and zero-configuration Go framework for building modern backend and fullstack applications.
+Download and start coding right away!

 ## Features

-- 🚀 High-performance web server using Fiber
-- 🛠 Built-in CLI tool for code generation
-- 📦 Docker support out of the box
-- 🔄 Hot reload for development
+- 🚀 **Zero Configuration**: Download and run with a simple `go run .` - start coding immediately!
+- 🏗️ **Flexible Architecture**: MVC by default, but adaptable to any architecture pattern
+- 🔒 **Built-in Authentication**: Includes "vigilante" module with JWT and OTP support
-- 🗄️ GORM integration for database operations
+- 📦 **Database Integration**: GORM integration with multi-database configuration support
-- 🔒 Built-in security features
+- ⚡ **High Performance**: Built on top of Fiber framework for excellent documentation and performance
+- 🛠️ **Powerful CLI**: Generate configurations, migrations, seeds, and CRUD models
+- 🐳 **Docker Ready**: Includes Docker Compose and hot-reload with Air configuration

 ## Quick Start